 Solution: Identify parts of your child’s regular routine that you can continue, like eating the same breakfast foods or staying on the same nighttime schedule.
 Discuss some new parts of the routine that might be introduced while traveling so your child is prepared and can participate in planning the new routine.

 Solution: Avoid an overpacked vacation schedule.
-Include time for breaks, especially if you are in an area with high sensory stimulation.
-Don’t try to introduce too many new things in one day to a child with ASD, as it may overwhelm them.
+Include time for breaks, especially if you are in an area with high sensory stimulation that may be difficult for some with autism.
+Don’t try to introduce too many new things in one day to a child with a developmental disability, as it may cause sensory overload.
 Give them a chance to appreciate one or two activities per day without feeling like they are bombarded with new things.
 Try to avoid activities or places that are very crowded or loud if possible.

 Solution: Sticking to the plan is important when managing your child’s expectations.
 Make reservations in advance to help prepare those expectations as much as possible.
 Try to avoid too many activities that depend on things like the weather.
-Again, avoid packing your schedule with too many activities, so there is less chance that something won’t work out.
+Again, avoid packing your schedule with too many activities as this can be overwhelming for someone with autism.

 Solution: Make backup plans for your scheduled activities and discuss those with your child in advance.
 Use language like “might” or “hope to” so that there has been some preparation if bad weather causes a change.

-Solution: Consider placing an ID tag on your child’s bag or shoelace.
+Solution: Consider placing an ID tag on your child’s bag or shoelace that includes information about autism.
 In case you get separated, they will have your contact information on them.
 Discuss in advance what to do if you get separated, so your child knows what to do to get back to you.